 Compulsory Subjects: None

-Degree: at a university, a student can first complete a bachelor degree of 3 or 4 years, depending on the course concerned, followed by a one year PGCE (Post Graduate Certificate in Education).
-The bachelor degree should preferably include at least a year of study in a language, as well as subjects that lead to a balanced understanding of learning areas that are covered in primary school.
+Degree: at a university, students can first complete a bachelor degree of 3 or 4 years, depending on the course concerned, followed by a one year PGCE (Post Certificate in Education) for the foundation phases (grades R-3).
 Every institution will have its own subject requirements to qualify for acceptance.
 It is advisable to contact the institution at which you wish to study before making a final choice of subjects.

-A second means of obtaining a teaching degree is via the Bachelor of Education (BEd) degree, which is offered by a number of universities and most universities of technology.
-The Bachelor of Education is a four-year degree intended for prospective teachers and those wishing to enter other educationally-related fields.
+A second means of obtaining a teaching degree is via the Bachelor of Education or BEd degree which is offered by a number of universities and universities of technology.
+The Bachelor of Education is a 4-year degree.
 In each year of the curriculum, academic and professional studies are integrated with school-based practical teaching experience.
-Students taking the BEd may choose one of the following school-phase endorsements (each having a particular combination of core and phase-specific modules):
+The focus of this degree is on the Foundation phase and Early Childhood Development (ECD).

 Qualifications in Education may be obtained at all universities.

-Postgraduate qualifications, such as Advanced Certificates, are offered by UNISA, NMMU, UJ, US, UCT, RU, UKZN, NWU, UP, UFH, UV, UZ, WSU, Wits.
+Postgraduate qualifications, such as Advanced Certificates, are offered at most universities, e.g. UNISA, NMMU, UJ, US, UCT, RU, UKZN, NWU, UP, UFH, UV, UZ, WSU, Wits.

-Diploma : diploma courses in teaching provide a practical and focused teaching qualification targeted at specific levels of education i.e. foundation phase (grades R-3), intermediate and senior phases.
-The teaching diploma is offered by a number of universities and universities of technology, such as CPUT, DUT, TUT.
+Diploma : diploma courses in teaching provide a practical and focused teaching qualification targeted at specific levels of education i.e. foundation phase (grades R-3).
+The teaching diploma is offered by a number of universities and universities of technology such as CPUT, DUT, TUT.
 A diploma can be upgraded to a degree at a later stage.

 - Government schools